2016 Conference USA football season: 2016 predictions

 The 2016 preseason media predictions were released on July 21, 2016 with the vote conducted by media members that cover the conference schools.
 Middle Tennessee was picked to win the East division for the first time in school history.
 After coming second in the East last year, which resulted a trip to the Bahamas Bowl, the Blue Raiders returned 13 starters for the upcoming season.
 In the West division, the media predicted Southern Miss to overcome the other 5 teams in the division.
 Southern Miss has been in the C-USA championship more than any team in the conference, with 3 appearances including an appearance last season against Western Kentucky.
 The Golden Eagles brought back seven starters on offense and six starters on defense.
 Western Kentucky, defending C-USA champion, was predicted to finish second in the East division, instead of returning to the title game.

-The twelve annual championship game will be held on December 3, 2016, which is predicted to pit Southern Miss and Middle Tennessee.
+The championship game was held on December 3, 2016, where the Western Kentucky Hilltoppers bested the Louisiana Tech Bulldogs 58-44.